LAST UPDATED – 4/14/26 – London Travel Guide

 Westminster Abbey

-In fact, more than 3,300 people are buried in the abbey, including 16 monarchs, 8 prime ministers, and many poets, actors, scientists, military leaders, and the infamous “unknown warrior”.
-Some of the most famous people to have been buried in the abbey include Sir Isaac Newton, Geoffrey Chaucer, Stephen Hawking, Laurence Olivier, and the great explorer Dr. David Livingstone.
-Because of this, Westminster Abbey has also been commonly referred to as “Britain’s Valhalla”, which was the iconic hall in Norse mythology that housed fallen heroes.
+More than 3,300 people are buried within the abbey, including 16 monarchs, 8 prime ministers, and countless poets, scientists, military leaders, and cultural icons.
+Notable figures such as Sir Isaac Newton, Geoffrey Chaucer, Stephen Hawking, Laurence Olivier, and explorer Dr. David Livingstone all rest here.
+Because of its role as a resting place for national heroes, Westminster Abbey is often referred to as “Britain’s Valhalla.”

 Trafalgar Square